Alocks/Alura-Data-Miner/README.md

 -crawls formation links with video
 -Saves link formation and links with video from a formation into properties.
 usage: AluraCrawler.link, AulraCrawler.links

+# File Parser Documentation
+json_decoder():
+  decodes json chunks from a text file

+get_files():
+  download batch of links from a text file